-Hamza is a junior majoring in neuroscience under the biology track.
+Hamza is a senior majoring in neuroscience under the biology track.
 In addition to working with The Writing Center, Hamza works as a research assistant in the Shaw Lab, which studies the role sleep plays in neuronal plasticity.
 In his spare time, Hamza enjoys reading and following Premier League football, an admittedly frustrating experience as he follows Arsenal Football Club.

 What brought you to The Writing Center?